MarcoKrapf/EXCEL_ADD_IN_AddIn-Man/README.md

 # EXCEL_ADD_IN_AddIn-Man
-Excel Add-in with button to open the default folder for Office add-ins and to launch the Excel add-in manager
+Excel Add-in with buttons to open the default folder for Office Add-ins and to launch the Excel Add-in manager